ripobjc/ripobjc.github.io/en/_posts/2022-03-08-avfoundation-sample-rate-conversion.md

 {% endcomment %}

-Note the following AVAudioConverter's simpler synchronous methond does *not* convert the sample rate.
+The following AVAudioConverter's simpler synchronous methond does not convert the sample rate.

 {% comment %}
 ```